donbonifacio/blog/content/post/ama1.md

 * Train people
 * Motivate people
-* Deal with the fact that we'll be interruped **all the time** :)
+* Deal with the fact that we'll be interrupted **all the time** :)
 * Focus not only on our teams' outcomes but also on the success of the teams we interact with

-This means responsibilities in other areas like onboarding, recruiting, customer success, product management, etc. But I'd say that the biggest focus is on mentoring and growing the team, and making sure that they are motivated. **If a team leader delivers features, an EM delivers healthy teams that deliver features**.
+This means responsibilities in other areas like [onboarding](/post/onboarding-template/), recruiting, customer success, product management, etc. But I'd say that the biggest focus is on mentoring and growing the team, and making sure that they are motivated. **If a team leader delivers features, an EM delivers healthy teams that deliver features**.

 ### Nuno: I'm a new at the Engineering Manager role.
 What should be my main concerns since day one?

-A new engineering manager will be in that sittuation where he/she will be able to perform the team's work better than the team.
+A new engineering manager will be in that situation where he/she will be able to perform the team's work better than the team.
 But that won't scale.
 The EM will need to change the focus.
 This was my biggest challenge.
 Okay, I can deliver features with with quality.
 But how can I train a team to deliver features